PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 ### Tips

 - You can control the temperature within a suitable range by turning off `CPS (core performance boost)`, but this will lose some performance.
-You can use the UMAF tool to turn off `CPS` in the BIOS, but it will affect the performance of other systems such as Windows, so it is recommended to use AMD Power Gadget to turn it off after each boot into the system, at least for now.
+For improved temperature control and battery life, the SMCAMDProcessor modified by @htmambo now disables `CPS` by default.
+Enable it manually for better performance.
-- The `BFixup.kext` downgrades the OpenGL version to prevent system freezing, allowing certain applications like Chrome to work normally.
-However, it may also cause some applications to not work.
-If you encounter any problems, please disable the `BFixup.kext`.
+- The NootedRed modified by @htmambo includes the patch from `BFixup.kext`.
+This patch downgrades the OpenGL version to prevent system freezes, enabling some applications like Chrome to work properly.
+However, it may cause issues with other applications.
+If you encounter problems, switch to the [official repository](https://github.com/ChefKissInc/NootedRed) instead of the forked one.

 ## Know Your EFI